kolkhis/tech-notes/linux/user_management.md

 systemctl restart mysql
 ```

+---

+### Adding a New Sudoers File

+We can drop a file in `/etc/sudoers.d/` that contains custom ruleset(s).

+Once a file is put in this directory, it will be evaluated just like
+`/etc/sudoers`.

 ## Creating the sudo group
 You can create the `sudo` group on the system, if it doesn't exist, specified by a `%` before the name.
 ```bash